aqlaboratory/openfold3-training-data-RODA/README.md

 ## Long monomer distilation set

 This dataset contains MSAs and predicted structure for 13 million long (sequence length  >= 200 amino acids) from the MGNIFY database.
+There are three levels of data available:

+- Preprocessed structures, alignments and templates saved as .npz files, specifically designated for OF3 training under `long-monomer-distillation-set/preprocessed/{modality}/{mgy_id}/{mgy_id}.npz`
+- Diversity filtered MSAs and predicted structures for each sequence in the dataset.
+The diversity filtered MSA is under `long-monomer-distillation-set/structures/{mgy_id}/concat_cfdb_uniref100_filtered.a3m` .
+For most structures, two predicted structures, one using templates and one without using templates are in `long-monomer-distillation-set/structures/{mgy_id}/extra_structures/`.
+Of these, the structure with the highest predicted confidence is additionally available under `long-monomer-distillation-set/structures/{mgy_id}/best_structure_relaxed.pdb`
+- Raw, unfiltered MSAs for each structure, with the following directory structure: `long-monomer-distillation-set/msas/{mgy_id}/{uniref100_hits|cfdb_hits}.a3m`

+## Short monomer distillation set

+This dataset contains MSAs and predicted structure for 9 million long (sequence length < 200 amino acids) from the MGNIFY database.
+This directory follows the exact same layout as the long monomers